It4innovations/ruth/README.md

 - shortest-paths networkx implementation of dijkstra algorithm using route length as weight
 - fastest-paths: networkx implementation of dijkstra algorithm using current-travel-time as weight
 - distributed: cpp implementation of Plateau algorithm
+  - **plateau-default-route**: flag to recalculate the default route with Plateau algorithm
 #### Route selection
 - first: uses the first from found alternatives
 - random: uses random alternative